-A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct misstatements on a timely basis.
+A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
 A material weakness is a deficiency, or a combination of deficiencies, in internal control such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.
-A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
-We did not identify any deficiencies in internal control over financial reporting that we consider to be material weaknesses, as defined above.
-However, we identified certain deficiencies in internal control over financial reporting, described in the accompanying schedule of findings and responses, that we consider to be significant deficiencies in internal control over financial reporting.
-The finding is referenced 2013-1.
+We consider the deficiency described in in the accompanying schedule of findings and questioned costs to be a material weakness.
+The deficiency is described as finding 2014-1.